Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 What might the future have in store for the price of NEO?

 NEO is a blockchain platform for the development of digital assets and smart contracts.
-Developed in China and often referred to as China’s Ethereum, NEO was founded in 2014 and is one of the world’s top 10 cryptocurrencies by market capitalisation at the time of writing.
+Developed in China and often referred to as China’s Ethereum, NEO was founded in 2014 and is one of the world’s top 10 cryptocurrencies by market capitalization at the time of writing in March 2018.

 The second half of 2017 saw the price of NEO experience substantial growth, climbing from a price of US$1.07 at the start of June up to US$190 on 16 January 2018.
 While the price soon dropped from such lofty heights, this price spike garnered the attention of plenty of crypto enthusiasts around the world.